dinkelburg/diversdesk/diversdesk/src/content/docs/support/purediveresort-3fa46156-b80a-454c-babf-9a7226e84b52.md

 For any missing entry fields, we've applied some comments that are booking wide or for a single customer.
 Pls find an example below.
 [https://www.loom.com/share/889a74cbb5e44885b064d6b889ee11e5?sid=11d42051-ce73-4125-9fba-756fda52ab1c](https://www.loom.com/share/889a74cbb5e44885b064d6b889ee11e5?sid=11d42051-ce73-4125-9fba-756fda52ab1c)

+### Q: Can I add pre-set text templates to a booking?
-### Q: ⁠Will it be possible to add a custom text to the Message field of a Booking?
-So the guest receives the link where he/she needs to fill up the required fields with that text being there already?
+**Q:** ⁠Will it be possible to add a custom text to the Message field of a Booking?
+So the guest receives the link where he/she needs to fill up the required fields with that text being there already? </br>

 **A:** **Message template:**
 I assume you meant a prefilled text in the comment section.
 At this point this is not possible.
 We understand this is something that is desired and have a ticket for this, but we didn't find this our highest priority just yet.
 Mainly because there's a fairly easy workaround for now.

 **Current/intermediate solution:**
-We suggest to keep a little notepad open with the text you'd like to drop here and simply paste it.
+We suggest to keep a little notepad open with the text you'd like to drop here and simply paste it. </br>
 [https://www.loom.com/share/9e405c41bd714880add425d471d9072c?sid=db1f10d7-a573-445b-8dc5-16c39f238034](https://www.loom.com/share/9e405c41bd714880add425d471d9072c?sid=db1f10d7-a573-445b-8dc5-16c39f238034)

 **Q** That is one of the (if not the most) crucial things to have for us.
 A number of people who will fill out the form and consider that a booking without paying a deposit is very high.